 Applicants must complete the Pre-Award Risk Assessment questionnaire in JustGrants.
 The questionnaire will not be scored.
-The questions are listed in Appendix A of this NOFO.
+The questions are listed in Appendix A of this NOFO. of this NOFO.

 Summary Data Sheet

 (1 to 4 pages maximum, single or double-spaced)